femincan/orientation-control/README.md

 # Orientation Control

 A simple web application built with Svelte, TypeScript, and Vite that demonstrates controlling and displaying device screen orientation.
 The project provides an interactive UI to switch between landscape and portrait orientations.
+Now with PWA (Progressive Web App) support: install the app on your device and use it offline with a native-like standalone experience.

 ## Features